Dihydrotachysterol is a type of vitamin D. It helps your body absorb calcium.

 Further reading & references

-- Manufacturer's PIL, AT10®; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
-Dated February 2013.
+- Manufacturer's PIL, AT10® 250 micrograms/ml Oral Drops; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
+Dated December 2013.